Welcome to Fanboy Anonymous. We’ve got someone new with us today. Introduce yourself, please…

 “Never mind.
 Different story.
 Anyway, I had a ball and caught the film again the next day with a different group of friends.
 And again.
 And so on, until #12, which was in The Orpheum, the grand old Memphis theatre.
 That was a good place to stop, I think.
 It took on a goofy ritual aspect, in keeping with such odd college-student avocations as playing ‘Price the Cheese’ in the all-night grocery or manufacturing and planting evidence of a fake serial killer.”

 What on earth?

 “Hush.
 It wasn’t your education.
 The point is, there was something about being in the thick of the mania.
 A friend at one theater told how they’d yanked Star Trek V and Ghostbusters II off screens and had run their one Batman print in three rooms simultaneously — either relaying reels from room to room or running the actual filmstrip down the hall, some crazy explanation.
 I can’t say as if that was legit, but it shows how strange that summer solstice got.”

 Well, what about the criticisms of the picture?
 Some even in the comics community were less than kind…

-“They’re right.
-They’re all right.
-There’s a lot of other movies you’d trade for a chance to see theatrically.
+“It’s not perfect.
+There’s other movies you might trade for a chance to see theatrically, just once.
 Some were even out that summer — it was a big year for movies.
 But, you know, when you get to the end, and you remember how much ‘pow-biff-thud’ ribbing comics fans have taken since the old Batman TV series, and you see a Batman who’s not a buffoon standing triumphantly as the music climbs, you realize that the character’s just transformed the image of super-hero comics for a lot of mainstream popular perception.”

 At least, until they undid all of that three movies later.